lhui2010/HPC/README.md

 ### fstab for cn04

-I used localflock when mounting lustre filesystem in case file lock is needed in softwares like MySQL.
+Some software like mysql used file lock which is not supported by lustre by default.
+Therefore, I used localflock when mounting lustre filesystem.

 Default space for /tmp and /var is very low.
 So I mount two directory from local space to those two system directories.